bitfrickler/check_adclicense/readme.md

 ## Precompiled executables

 The bin folder contains executables for AMD64 on Windows, Linux and Darwin (Mac OS).
-The Subfolder upx contains a lzma-compressed version using UPX.
+The subfolder upx contains a lzma-compressed version using UPX.
 Please be aware that AV scanners might flag these as false positives.
 When in doubt, just use the non-UPX version or compress the file yourself:

 ```cli
 GOOS=linux GOARCH=amd64 go build -ldflags="-s -w" -o bin/linux-amd64/check_adclicense main.go